chinesedfan/codejam/README.md

 I am not an ACMer, and I'm old.
 But I still keep attending [Google Codejam](https://code.google.com/codejam/).

-My dream is just to win a T-shirt. :)
+~~My dream is just to win a T-shirt.~~ :)

+Due to the sad news that Google determines to shut down the website in 2023, this dream will never come true.

 ### Usage